sroberts/sroberts.github.io/_drafts/python-for-cnd.md

 One of the best things about Python is the multitude of libraries that already exist before you write your first line of code.
 These range from basic data manipulation libraries all the way up to complex web frameworks and data mining toolsets.

 In Python all packages are managed using `pip` (yeah yeah easy_install &amp; eggs and a bunch of other ways, but lets keep it basic).
-Searching for a new tool is as easy as `pip search virustotal`, which will return all the Python packages related to everyones favorite malware service.
+Searching for a new tool is as easy as `pip search virustotal`, which will return all the Python packages related to everyone's favorite malware service.
 Decide you want to use one?
 A quick `pip install virustotal-api` and you're off to the races (Once you get a bit further down the road [you'll want to learn about using `pip`
  &amp; `virtualenv` together.](http://docs.python-guide.org/en/latest/dev/virtualenvs/))

 What libraries you want to use depends a lot on the work you're doing, but here are a few core ones most security minded Python developers will want to use: